Draco-lang/Language-suggestions/Specification/Overloading.md

 // # Overload 2
 // - Overload 2 receives the score vector (1, 1)
 // - There is no type incompatibility
-// - The last argument matches a generic parameter, its score is halved to 0.5 and it also matches a vararg parameter, so its halved once more resulting in vector (1, 0.25)
+// - The last argument matches a generic parameter, its score is halved to 0.5 and it also matches a vararg parameter, so it's halved once more resulting in vector (1, 0.25)
 //
 // There are two score vectors remaining, Overload 1 with (1, 0.5) and Overload 2 with (1, 0.25).
 Since (1, 0.5) dominates (1, 0.25), Overload 1 is chosen.